Home News Chillicothe City Arborist Position Closer to Being Filled

 When the city requested an “Inflation Reduction Act” grant for $300K from ODNR earlier this year, it included about $122K reserved for five years for a city arborist to “primarily be tasked to complete a city-wide inventory of all street and park trees and will also address tree preservation, pruning, planting, removal, and assessments…”

-Council passed an ordinance authorizing the hire in September, and the other ordinance on Monday to set pay and benefits.
+Council passed an ordinance authorizing the hire in September, and passed the other ordinance on Monday to set pay and benefits.

 Chillicothe already has an award-winning tree commission.
 At their meeting on November 18th, they discussed the arborist position, and that one of their own might take the job.